 - 1/4 of cup warm heavy cream

-- Once the soup has cooked on low for about 30 minutes, add the bite-sized lasagna noodles, and slowly add 1/4 of a cup of warm heavy cream, cook till the noodles are al dente.
+Once the soup has cooked on low for about 30 minutes, add the bite-sized lasagna noodles, and slowly add 1/4 of a cup of warm heavy cream, cook until the noodles are al dente.